bsdpot/potluck/mastodon-s3/README.md

 The `mastodon` image is a non-layered pot jail, and can take up to 30mins to boot the first time due to package download and compiling.

+Once started the public-facing website can take several minutes of showing a blank or error page before showing the expected Mastodon default page.

 # Requirements

 Do not startup this jail unless you have running ```postgresql``` and ```redis``` jails, such as the Postgres-Single or Redis-Single pot jails on the potluck site.